The Building Blocks of a Professional Punch List Report

 - Pictures, with sketches and comments

-- Assignee (who has to fix this item?)
+- Assignee (who is going to fix this item?)

 - Observation description, with more info and details of the issue and how to fix it

 Top Tip: Take enough pictures to illustrate or clarify your observations.
-Pictures say more than a thousand words.
 Photos also increase the readability of your report.
-No one reads a report consisting of plain text, but you can be sure that people who receive your punch list and scan it quickly will take a look at the pictures first.
+Many people find it difficult to reads a report consisting of plain text, but you can be sure that people who receive your punch list and scan it quickly will take a look at the pictures first.
 That’s because pictures are so easy to digest.
 Avoid writing pages of text and use pictures to convey the message.

 In the footer, mention the punch list creator name or email, and page numbers.

-To avoid discussions later on, it’s a best practice to have all parties involved (owner, general contractor and architect) sign off the punch list.
+To ensure everyone is on the same page and has received the information, it’s a best practice to have all parties involved (owner, general contractor and architect) sign off the punch list.

 There’s a better way to finish a construction punch list